OrbitalEnterprises/eve-market-strategies/chapters/01-preliminaries.md

 ### Market History Endpoints

 The market history endpoint returns a daily price summary for a given asset type in a given region.
 In financial modeling terms, this data is similar to daily stock market data.
 The market history endpoint returns all data from the start of the previous calendar year.
+Note that data for the current day is typically not available until approximately 0800 UTC the following day.

 We'll use market history to demonstrate the use of the ESI.
 ESI endpoints follow REST conventions and can always be accessed using the HTTP protocol.
 For example, the following URL will return market history for Tritanium \(type 34\) in Forge \(region 10000002\):